medunigraz/outpost.django.video/Opencast.rst

 A live event is started
 =======================

-When a live event is initiated on the APIO server, it issues a HTTPS request to Opencast, containing a JSON body with all the information regarding this live event.
+When a live event is initiated on the API server, it issues a HTTPS request to Opencast, containing a JSON body with all the information regarding this live event.